 “And by that will we have been sanctified through the offering of the body of Jesus Christ once for all.” – Hebrews 10:10 ESV

-You are a child of God and co-heir with Christ.
+God’s word says you are a child of God and co-heir with Christ.

 The following Bible verses about identity in Christ talk about when we become Christians, we are fully adopted into God’s family, and Christ shares His inheritance with us.
 In other words, we become royalty in the King of King’s family.
 Let that sink in for a minute.